DHLSan/HOBIT/README.md

 In HOBIT, we aimed to take the HLS design in FracBNN and partition it into hardware and software parts via VHDL and C languages respectively.
 To be able to run the project you should do the following steps:

-**1)** Create a FracBNN IP core by using the vhdl source codes provided in Final Design/VHDL source files folder, and integrate it to your block design which should also consist of Processing System, Processor System Reset and AXI interconnect.
+**1)** Create a HOBIT IP core by using the vhdl source codes provided in Final Design/VHDL source files folder, and integrate it to your block design which should also consist of Processing System, Processor System Reset and AXI interconnect.

 **2)** Generate the bitstream of the design.
 Check for WNS value which should not be negative.
 If it is, you should reduce the clock frequency of the PL Fabric Clocks.
 In our case it runs at 45 MHz.